 This very challenging project is unprecedented in the field of technical document development and publishing, if not in size then certainly in its use of new procedures to meet the digital future.
 The total reformatting of DMRB documents to harmonise (merge) documents that are interrelated in content, withdraw (remove from circulation) and/or replace (produce a new document) documents that have become obsolete, and withdraw (remove from circulation) duplicate documents to deliver a clearer, digital requirement.

 A Technical Standards Enterprise System (TSES) was developed to future proof document review, introducing language and structure that enables requirements to be expressed clearly, enforcing a discipline that can be adopted for the authoring of all technical documentation.

 The coming decades will see new technologies, digital design and modular construction techniques, revolutionise how people use and construct our roads.
 Digitised standards are an essential component in our desire to deliver a digital highways landscape (known as ‘digital roads’) which will provide a digitised connected system interlinking design, construction and operational phases to support our emerging digital roads vision.

 Motorways as Energetic Crops (MEC) will exploit the potential of the highway as a source of kinetic (piezoelectric) energy to reduce network energy costs and carbon emissions.

 This project is developing a sustainable energy source using piezoelectric (PE) transducers to capture the kinetic energy of traffic passing across the road surface.
-This will provide local energy sources to power Highways England infrastructure.
+This will provide local energy sources to power National Highways infrastructure.

 The technology is currently undergoing laboratory trials of PE transducers and simulation modelling to enable assessment of highway-scale electricity generation.